pkmnya/dolphi/README.md

 *   **High Performance:** Built on the Zstandard (Zstd) algorithm, offering an excellent balance between compression speed and ratio.
 *   **Multilingual Support:** 🇺🇸 English | 🇨🇳 Simplified Chinese | 🇯🇵 Japanese | 🇷🇺 Russian.
 *   The uninstaller based on the manifest will not accidentally delete configuration files or cause accidental deletion across paths (this feature has not been rigorously tested).
+*   The generated installation package can execute the setup wizard or self-extracting archive without requiring this software.
+The size of the self-extracting program is currently controlled at 129KB, with four built-in languages.
+When running in self-extracting mode, it automatically extracts to the same directory, so you do not need to worry about novice users asking questions like "how to extract".

 ### 💻 Compatibility
 *   **OS Support:** Basic functional full-path testing has been successfully completed and passed on Windows 7 Latest (US) and Windows 11 (CN).